-- (a) In accordance with the Placement of Orders clause of this solicitation, the offeror elects to receive orders placed by GSA's Federal Supply Service (FSS) by either □ facsimile transmission or □ computer-to-computer Electronic Data Interchange (EDI). - (b) An offeror electing to receive computer-to-computer EDI is requested to indicate below the name, address, and telephone number of the representative to be contacted regarding establishment of an EDI interface. - (c) An offeror electing to receive orders by facsimile transmission is requested to indicate below the telephone num-
+(a) In accordance with the Placement of Orders clause of this solicitation, the offeror elects to receive orders placed by GSA's Federal Supply Service (FSS) by either $\Box$ facsimile transmission or $\Box$ computer-to-computer Electronic Data Interchange (EDI).

-should be forwarded.
+(b) An offeror electing to receive computer-to-computer EDI is requested to indicate below the name, address, and telephone number of the representative to be contacted regarding establishment of an EDI interface.

+(c) An offeror electing to receive orders by facsimile transmission is requested to indicate below the telephone number(s) for facsimile transmission equipment where orders should be forwarded.

 (d) For mailed orders, the offeror is requested to include the postal mailing address(es) where paper form orders should be mailed.

-(End of provision)

 Alternate I (Sep 1999).
-As prescribed in 516.506(b), delete paragraph (d) of the basic provision.
+As prescribed in 516.506(e), delete paragraph (d) of the basic provision.

 Alternate II (Sep 1999).
-As prescribed in 516.506(b), add the following paragraph (e) to the basic provision:
+As prescribed in 516.506(e), add the following paragraph (e) to the basic provision: